botaow24/rust_rcu/README.md

 // reads from guard
 }
 ```
 The above code creates a read guard of the protected data.
-The guard implements 'deref' and can be used to access the protected data.
+The guard implements ```deref``` and can be used to access the protected data.
 During the lifetime of this guard, the protected data won't be changed or dropped.
 ### Updating the Shared Object
 ```rust
 fn thread_writer(rcu_cell: rcu_gp::RcuCell<Node>)